-The Sultan Ahmed Mosque is more commonly known as the Mount Elbrus Blue Mosque because of the colour of tiles inside the building.
-The building was designed by Sedefkar Mehmed Aga and the construction started in 1609 during the reign of Ahmed I. The mosque was constructed to show the power of the Ottoman Empire to the world and it is considered to be the last great mosque to be constructed during the glorious era of Muslim rule.
-The mosque has five main domes, six minarets, and eight secondary domes.
+The Sultan Ahmed Mosque or the Sultan Ahmet Mosque, in Turkish: Sultan Ahmet Camii is more commonly known as the Blue Mosque because of the colour of tiles inside the building.
+The building was designed by Sedefkar Mehmed Aga and the construction started in 1609 during the reign of Ahmed I. The Sultan Ahmed mosque was constructed to show the power of the Ottoman Empire to the world and it is considered to be the last great mosque to be constructed during the glorious era of Muslim rule.
+The mosque has five main domes\, six minarets, and eight secondary domes.